 Gibraltar has more underground history than almost any other territory its size.
 The Rock is hollow in places, with tunnels built across several centuries of military engineering.
 Two of the most significant tunnel systems, the Great Siege Tunnels from the 1780s and the WWII tunnels from the 1940s, are open to visitors and genuinely worth the time.
-Here is the practical visitor guide for 2026.
+This is the practical visitor guide for 2026.

 Quick Summary

-- The World War II tunnels were built between 1939 and 1945 and run for 34 miles (55km)
+- The WWII tunnels were built between 1939 and 1945 and run for approximately 55 kilometres (34 miles), housing up to 16,000 troops

 - Both tunnel systems are inside the Upper Rock Nature Reserve, which charges an entry fee